Did you know that there are several ways to install Home Assistant on a Raspberry Pi?

 For most people it makes sense to use the image supplied by Home Assistant, but what about the bold, the adventurous and the curious?

-If you are new to Home Assistant and you have little to no Linux experience, I would recommend following the official beginners guide to installing Home Assistant on a Pi using the Home Assistant operating system.
+If you are new to Home Assistant and you have little to no Linux experience, I would recommend following the recommended installation procedure instead, which will give you a fully featured Home Assistant using the Home Assistant OS.

 This method of installation is ideal for more advanced users who wish to squeeze a little more Raspberry juice out of their Pi!